oszuidwest/streekomroep-wp/README.md

 3. Upload the theme to your `wp-content/themes`
 4. Switch to the `streekomroep` theme

-### ⚠️ A note about PHP 8.0/8.1
-This theme is not yet tested with PHP 8.0 or 8.1.
-This is mainly due to the rendering engine Timber [not being compatible yet](https://github.com/timber/timber).
-We advice you to run it on PHP 7.4 for now and keep monitoring this repository.
-You are welcome to test it with PHP 8.0 and report issues.

 ### Hard dependencies
 Install these before activating the theme:
 - Timber 1.x [Use composer]